astroumd/lmtoy/docs/webrun.md

 3. Interface returns a list of sources that can be worked on, user picks *one or more*.

-   CL equivalent for one SRC:
+   CLI equivalent for one SRC:

            lmtinfo.py grep $PID | tabcols - 6 | sort | uniq -c
            cd $WORK_LMT/lmtoy_run/lmtoy_$PID